sav-che/TL-2/Authors/Villars, Dominique (until 1785 Villar) {std. Vill.}.md

-> [!cite] BHL link: this entry starts at [page 739](https://www.biodiversitylibrary.org/item/103683#page/749/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 739](https://www.biodiversitylibrary.org/page/33212781) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Villars, Dominique \[until 1785: Villar\] (1745-1814), French physician and botanist; in contact with Dominique Chaix from 1766; botanised in the Dauphiné, Provence and Languedoc between 1760 and 1769; studied medicine in Grenoble 1771-1774; practicing physician in Grenoble, professor of botany, director of the Jardin des Plantes and director of the Grenoble hospital 1778-1803; from 1803 professor of botany and medicine at the University of Strasbourg. (*Vill.*).
+Villars, Dominique \[until 1785: Villar\] (1745-1814), French physician and botanist; in contact with Dominique Chaix from 1766; botanised in the Dauphiné, Provence and Languedoc between 1760 and 1769; studied medicine in Grenoble 1771-1774; practicing physician in Grenoble, professor of botany, director of the Jardin des Plantes and director of the Grenoble hospital 1778-1803; from 1803 professor of botany and medicine at the University of Strasbourg.
+**Abbreviated name**: *Vill.*

 #### Herbarium and types